hunterloftis/playfuljs/content/articles/particles.md

 plus an *old position* (oldX, oldY).
 At first, they're the same thing because the particle isn't moving yet.

-### Euler integration
+### Verlet integration

-Now, let's teach our particle how to move with *Euler integration.*
+Now, let's teach our particle how to move with *Verlet integration.*
 That's just a fancy way to say that we're going to find out how fast our particle is moving by comparing its position this frame to its position last frame.